mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 That’s why [you should do this] every day.
 If you do this practice every day, that is something *real*, going beyond suffering or pleasure.

 This is the wood in the center.
-You can grind the wheat into the flour by rubbing between the two pieces of rock.
-By your action, you can do it.
+You can grind the wheat into the flour by rubbing between the two pieces of rock; by your action, you can do it.
 But “don’t move the tree in the center of the rock.”
 That means that “by your action” is fine, but what is the wood in the center?
 That wood in the center is exactly a kind of lubricant.
 Peace, respect, appreciation, patience... discipline, offerings, giving, effort, energy, zeal, calmness, tranquility... wisdom.
 This is the wood in the center; don’t move this.
 All you have to do is just follow [this].
 Regardless of whether you like or you don’t like, you have to follow this, otherwise you cannot grind the wheat into flour.

-#### 49:11

 So practically, this is simple.
 What is this?
 That’s why the koan says, “I know how to hit the bell.”
 This is just practice.

+#### 49:26

 Finally the monk asks, “When I meet a person who really experiences [reality] beyond two excessive ideas – suffering, pleasure, et cetera – how can I deal with him, how can I deal with him, how can I meet him?”